wldyd920/Epsilon-Dropout/README.md

 1) Epoch      : Possible to update continuously with Epsilon.
 2) Validation : Masks can be used purely for train purposes.
 (Possible to open all the nodes when test)

 For Last, there can be two different ways of choose masks when test:
-1) Open every nodes : This is the same as original dropout.
+1) Open every nodes : This is the same as original Dropout.
 (It makes possible to be adapted as Dropout)
 2) Random choose : This is similar to Evolutionary approach.
 (Point of view of search)

 Thank you.